 Homeowner insurance covers the structure, any outbuildings, and the contents of the structure.
 A liability clause covers anyone injured in the structure or on the property.
 Damages from fire, theft, and storms also fall under coverage.

 Homeowners renting out their basement, loft, or a bedroom must have a separate policy in addition to their homeowner insurance.
 Homeowners should check with their insurance carrier first before renting out their free space.
 Insurance companies have certain restrictions regarding tenants of which homeowners might not be aware.

-Landlord policies cover much the same as homeowner policies – the structure, outbuildings, and homeowner contents, but not the renter's possessions.
+Landlord policies cover much the same as homeowner policies – the structure, outbuildings, and homeowner contents, but not the renter’s possessions.
 A liability clause also protects against injury.
-Also included will be loss of income if the tenant causes damage to the structure.
-If the tenant forgot something in the oven and the place caught fire, the landlord policy would cover the damages to the homeowner's house and belongings.
+Also included will be a loss of income if the tenant causes damage to the structure.
+If the tenant forgot something in the oven and the place caught fire, the landlord policy would cover the damages to the homeowner’s house and belongings.